 The gigantic 17th-century Plaza Mayor has been used for everything from football to bullfighting to executions of heretics during the Inquisition.
 It was destroyed by fire three times before its present incarnation.

 Nowadays, the Plaza is ringed by bars, cafés, and restaurants.
 Not all are quality, but there are some gems dotting the square, like the Casa Botín just outside the walls, supposedly the oldest restaurant in the world (although recently there have been complaints about quality and service – but I take these with a grain of salt unless I experience it myself).

 Look for the frescoes on the Casa de la Panadería, a bit fresher than the originals but fun to look at nonetheless.

-In case your stomach is grumbling again, the Plaza Mayor is stuffed with eateries, but they can sometimes cater more to the tourist than to the local palate.
+In case your stomach is grumbling again and you’re wondering where to eat in Madrid, the Plaza Mayor is stuffed with eateries, but they can sometimes cater more to the tourist than to the local palate.
 If you leave the Plaza the way you came in, roam around some of Madrid’s warren of ancient streets and find more food, whether tapas or a more sit-down fare.
 For some authentic tapas, head for the Taberna del Chato on the Calle de la Cruz or the Casa Labra near Puerta del Sol.

 By now you’re full (again) and ready for some early afternoon art.